NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 After the stack has been created, I would recommend checking the status of the Lambda function to make sure it is not in an error state.
 To find the Lambda function go to the Resources tab of the CloudFormation stack and click on the "Physical ID" of the Lambda function.
 This should bring you to the Lambda service in the AWS console.
-Once there, you can click on the "Monitoring" tab to see if the function has been invoked.
-Locate the "Error count and success rate(%)" chart, which is usually found at the top right corner of the monitoring dashboard.
+Once there, you can click on the "Monitor" tab to see if the function has been invoked.
+Locate the "Error count and success rate(%)" chart, which is usually found at the top right corner of the "Monitor" dashboard.
 Within the "CheckInterval" number of minutes there should be at least one dot on that chart.
 Note that sometimes the chart is initially slow to reflect any status so you might have to be patient, and continue to press the "refresh" button (the icon with a circle on it) to see an status.
-Once you see a dot on the chart, when you hover you mouse over it, you should see the "success rate" and "number of errors."
+Once you see a dot on the chart, when you hover your mouse over it, you should see the "success rate" and "number of errors."
 The success rate should be 100% and the number of errors should be 0.
 If it is not, then scroll down to the CloudWatch Logs section and click on the most recent log stream.
 This will show you the output of the Lambda function.
 If there are any errors, they will be displayed